AbmSourav/journey-of-typescript/basic-types/readme.md

 <br>

 ## 'Any' Type
-If you uncomment `noImplicitAny` in tsconfig.json file, then you'll get an error on 'any' typed variables.
+If you want to avoid 'any' type, then just uncomment `noImplicitAny` in tsconfig.json file.
+Then you'll get an error on 'any' typed variables.
 ```ts
 let variableName; // Here the veriable is declared, but didn't asigned to a value.
 So the 'Type' of the variable is 'any'.